 Seasonal Staff work for six months, between late-April or early-May and the end of October, while the campus is open.
 They work full-time, filling essential support roles that help Omega offer its unique programs, workshops, and events.
 Seasonal Staff are involved in all aspects of supporting the program participant experience at Omega.
-They receive a compensation package of wage, indoor housing, and delicious meals in our mostly vegetarian Dining Hall, that is at minimum equivalent to the New York State minimum wage.
-For example, with a base hourly rate, given a 35-hour work week, staff would receive a wage of $184.80 per week in addition to their housing and meals.
-Also, they enjoy our beautiful 250-acre campus, and have access to our specially designed Holistic Education Programs and community events, in everything from yoga to the arts to professional development.
+They receive a weekly wage, indoor housing, and 3 delicious meals a day in our mostly vegetarian Dining Hall, and also enjoy our beautiful 250-acre campus, and have access to our specially designed Holistic Education Programs and community events, in everything from yoga to the arts to professional development.

 Serving Our Mission

 Our Seasonal Staff members are committed to providing exemplary service in support of Omega’s mission, living in community harmoniously, and modeling our values – Holism, Community, Sustainability, Service, and Integrity.

 The work that Seasonal Staff perform at Omega is an integral part of their time here.
 Seasonal Staff represent Omega; every interaction they have with coworkers, participants, teachers, and colleagues helps shape our community and how it is perceived.

 Originally, Omega’s Seasonal Community developed as part of the vision Ram Dass had of Omega as a “School for Service,” where individuals could practice service as compassion in action.
 Through service, we learn about ourselves, others, and the world.
 Seasonal Staff and Seasonal Service Corps Members practice two essential components through their work: offering compassionate service and providing excellent customer service.